NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/07 - Ansible Variables/01 - Ansible Variables.md

 ![Unvariablised Playbook](images/playbook-no-vars.png)

-- Alternatively, they can be included in a separate variables file and referenced by “incudes” functions, more on that in a later section:
+- Alternatively, they can be included in a separate variables file and referenced by "incudes" functions, more on that in a later section:

 ![Variable Example](images/var-example.png)

 ## Using Variables

-- To use variables, enter the variable name in ‘{{}}’ i.e.
+- To use variables, enter the variable name in ‘{{}}' i.e.

 ![Playbook-Vars Example](images/playbook-vars-example.png)